lucidarch/lucidarch.dev/content/concept/_index.md

 ### <i class="ti-layout-slider" style="font-size: large"></i>&nbsp;boundaries

-by setting boundaries you would've taken a step towards proetcting application code from growing unbearably large and made it easier for new devs to onboard.
+by setting boundaries you would've taken a step towards protecting application code from growing unbearably large and made it easier for new devs to onboard.
 Most importantly, that you've reduced technical debt to the minimum so that you don't have to pay with bugs and sleepless nights; code doesn't run on good intentions nor wishes.